tchellomello/ansible-satellite6-installer/README.md

     - ansible-satellite6-install
 ~~~

-- 4) Configure the satellite into the ansible hosts "/etc/ansible/hosts"
+- 4) Entry the Satellite service into the inventory file

 - 5) Run the ansible-playbook command and wait.